abhibasankar05/Task/README.md

 # Task
- Registration and login endpoints using JWT for authentication by using nodejs, reactjs, mysql.
+ Registration and login endpoints using nodejs, reactjs, mysql, JWT for authentication.